Marc's Recipes

 As I grew older, I realized that it's not the walnuts I hate so much as their use in desserts, and I've found that I enjoy them quite a lot in savory dishes.
 Candied walnuts on a salad with blue cheese dressing are one of my favorite combinations, and I also love a good pesto di noci (walnut pesto).

 These soy sauce roasted walnuts make for an umami-packed snack on their own, but they're also a delicious way to add some texture to vegetable dishes.
 Think of them as low-carb, high-protein, high-flavor croutons.
 They're super easy to prepare, but just be careful as you bake them.
-There's a fine line between toasty and burnt, and I crossed that line with this batch.😅
+There's a fine line between toasty and burnt.

 • ✓ No ads